[sc name=”5678″][/sc]

 Using an XIRR calculator provides a better estimate of annualized return than a traditional IRR calculation.

-• The SBI SIP return calculator allows investors to evaluate multiple mutual fund schemes for selecting the ones that yield maximum returns.
+The SBI SIP return calculator enables investors to assess various mutual fund schemes, helping them choose the ones that offer the highest returns.

 How to Calculate Annualized Return Using XIRR